welpblah/welpblah.github.io/site/uses.md

 # uses

-Inspired by [Uses This](https://usesthis.com/), the following, which, by factor of listing them out, helps with a sense of intentionality, represents the tools I use in a somewhat regular basis.
-Sometimes I give up sensibility in favor of convienience.
+<aside>Inspired by <a href="https://usesthis.com/">the interviews on Uses This</a>, the following represents the tools I use in a somewhat regular basis.<br><br>Please reach out if you happen to know of better (for example: ethical, green) alternatives to any of the tools.</aside>

 ## hardware
 ### computer